semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 * *attach*: The `attach` command is used for attaching to a running `job`.
 * *logs*: The `logs` command is used for getting the logs of a `job`.
-* *port-forward*: The `port-forward` command is used for redirecting the network traffic from a running job to the local machine and for specifying the remote port number, which is used in the Virtual Machine (VM), and the local port number, which is used by the local machine.
+* *port-forward*: The `port-forward` command is used for redirecting the network traffic from a running job to the local machine.
 * *help*: The `help` command is used for getting help about `sem` or an existing `sem` command.
 * *init*: The `init` command is used for adding an existing GitHub repository to Semaphore 2.0 for the first time and creating a new project.